soonick/soonick.github.io/_posts/2019-07-17-creating-a-cpp-package-with-conan.md

 In the past I wrote an article that explains how to [consume packages using Conan](/2019/04/dependency-management-in-cpp-with-conan/).
 In this article I'm going to explain how we can create our own packages with Conan.

-I'm going to create a simple cpp library an make a conan package out of it.
+I'm going to create a simple cpp library and make a conan package out of it.

 ## Sample package